harsha-simhadri/big-ann-benchmarks/t3/TASKS_ISSUES_RESOLUTIONS.md

 * [T3 Organizer asks NVidia] Can't we use an MSRP from another company as proxy for system cost?
   * PENDING RESOLUTION: [T3 Organizer to NVidia] We will take the cheapest MSRP from third party seller for the leaderboard (but rankings are unofficial until approved.)
 * [T3 Organizer self-report] The "opex" power cost for an Nvidia submission seems impossibly low ($80).
-  * PENDING RESOLUTION: We need to measure quiescent power of a system and establish the min power consumption.
+  * PENDING RESOLUTION: We need to measure quiescent power of a system and establish the min power consumption and troubleshoot the DCMI power reporting on the NVidia system.

 ## Resolutions